KamilTancula/PiScout/README.md

 ### How the writable /data area works

 Rather than creating a new partition (which would require shrinking the root partition — a risky operation), RaspberryFluke uses a file-based approach.
 A 256MB ext4 image file is created at `/boot/firmware/rfdata.img`.
 The boot partition is always writable even when the root is read-only, so this file persists safely.
 Linux mounts it as a loop device at `/data` on every boot.
 The end result is identical to a dedicated partition from the application's perspective.

 ---

+## What install.sh Does

+#### Before starting
+- Confirms it is being run as root — refuses to proceed if not
+- Confirms RaspberryFluke files exist in `/opt/raspberryfluke` — refuses to proceed if the repo was not cloned first

+##### Step 1. — System packages
+Installs the following via `apt-get`:
+- `git` — for cloning repositories
+- `python3` and `python3-pip` — Python runtime
+- `python3-pil` — image rendering for the e-paper display
+- `python3-lgpio` and `python3-rpi.gpio` — GPIO pin control for the e-paper HAT
+- `fonts-dejavu-core` — the font used on the display
+- `snmp` — provides `snmpget` and `snmpwalk` for active switch discovery

+##### Step 2. — Boot time optimizations

+Hardware changes written to `/boot/firmware/config.txt`:
+- Disables Bluetooth (not needed, saves 3-5 seconds)
+- Disables WiFi (not needed, saves 2-3 seconds)
+- Enables HDMI blanking (headless device, saves 1-2 seconds)
+- Disables the rainbow boot splash screen
+- Removes the artificial 1-second boot delay

+Kernel command line changes written to `/boot/firmware/cmdline.txt`:
+- Redirects console output to tty3 (an unused virtual terminal)
+- Adds `quiet loglevel=0` to suppress kernel boot messages
+- Removes the serial console (`console=serial0`) which causes delays after Bluetooth is disabled

+Services masked (permanently disabled, never start):
+- `triggerhappy` — input event daemon, not needed
+- `apt-daily` and `apt-daily-upgrade` timers — automatic update checks
+- `man-db` timer — man page indexing
+- `NetworkManager` and `NetworkManager-wait-online` — replaced by systemd-networkd
+- All `cloud-init` services — cloud provisioning tool with no purpose on this device

+Network manager replacement:
+- Disables NetworkManager (was consuming 13-14 seconds of boot time)
+- Enables `systemd-networkd` (starts in under 200ms)
+- Creates `/etc/systemd/network/10-eth0.network` — configures DHCP on eth0

+Cloud-init lockout:
+- Creates `/etc/cloud/cloud-init.disabled` — prevents cloud-init from running even if service masks are removed

+##### Step 3. — SPI interface
+- Checks if SPI is already enabled
+- If not, adds `dtparam=spi=on` to `config.txt`
+- SPI is required for the e-paper display to communicate with the Pi

+##### Step 4. — udev rule
+- Creates `/etc/udev/rules.d/99-raspberryfluke-eth0.rules`
+- Fires the instant the kernel detects a cable plugged in
+- Immediately sets eth0 to up and promiscuous mode before any other service reacts
+- Promiscuous mode is required to receive LLDP and CDP multicast frames
+- Reloads udev rules immediately

+##### Step 5. — Journal persistence
+- Creates `/var/log/journal/` to enable persistent log storage
+- Configures `Storage=persistent` so logs survive reboots and hard power cuts
+- Sets `SyncIntervalSec=10s` so at most 10 seconds of logs are lost on a hard power cut

+##### Step 6. — Waveshare e-Paper library
+- Clones the official Waveshare e-Paper repository to `/opt/waveshare-epaper`
+- Copies only the Python driver folder (`waveshare_epd/`) into `/opt/raspberryfluke/`
+- Deletes the full Waveshare clone after copying

+##### Step 7. — File permissions
+- Sets ownership of all files in `/opt/raspberryfluke/` to root
+- Makes `main.py` executable

+##### Step 8. — Data directory
+- Creates `/data/raspberryfluke/` for port history storage
+- This directory is used by history logging (modes 1 and 2)
+- On devices with read-only filesystem enabled, this directory is backed by a persistent image file on the boot partition

+##### Step 9. — Systemd service
+- Copies `raspberryfluke.service` to `/etc/systemd/system/`
+- Reloads systemd
+- Enables the service to start on every boot
+- Starts the service immediately

+##### At the end
+- Prints a completion summary
+- Warns that a reboot is required for hardware changes to take effect

+---